Pamela Filiatrault-Veilleux

 About

 Dr. Pamela Filiatrault-Veilleux completed a SSHRC funded PhD at Université Laval, in Quebec, Canada, where she explored inferential comprehension abilities of young preschoolers aged 3-6 years, leading to the creation and publication of a free accessible assessment tool.
 In 2020, she completed a SSHRC funded postdoc with the Centre for Research on Early Child Health and Education at Simon Fraser University, in British Columbia (Canada), which aimed to explore the impact of plurilingualism on language and cognitive processes involved in early literacy and reading comprehension.
-On September 1st, Dr. Filiatrault-Veilleux is joining the Faculty of Rehabilitation Medicine as an assistant professor in the Department of Communication Sciences and Disorders, at the University of Alberta.
-She has active research partnerships with researchers from Canada and Australia and her current main research interests focus on listening comprehension abilities of young children.
+Pamela also worked as a practitioner RSLP in both private and public settings, in Quebec and British Columbia, with children with diverse support needs.
+Dr. Filiatrault-Veilleux has active research partnerships with researchers across Canada and internationally, including from Australia and France.
+One of her main research interests focuses on language comprehension of young children.
+The goal of her research is to improve both assessment and access to early intervention, targeting receptive language of young children with language-comprehension difficulties, including children with Developmental Language Disorder and on the autism spectrum.
 She is registered as a Speech-Language Pathologist (SLP) with the Alberta College of Speech-Language Pathologists and Audiologists (ACSLPA), the College of Speech and Hearing Health Professionals of BC (CSHBC), the Ordre des Orthophonistes et Audiologistes du Québec (OOAQ) and certified with the Speech-Language and Audiology Canada (SAC).

 Research